 3. Long- and short-term capital gains rules still apply, so it’s worth reviewing all of your investments to determine what makes the most sense to sell.

 4. If you are unable to offset recognized portfolio gains you are only allowed to claim a limited amount of losses on your taxes each year – $3,000 or $1,500 (married filing separately).
 Additional tax losses can be carried forward to use on future tax returns.

 As with all tax items, certain restrictions apply and due to individual circumstances, all tax strategies may not be available or ideal for everyone.
 We are not making any investment or trading recommendations, and you should not take any action without first discussing with your Freestone advisor alongside a tax professional.

 Note that you may also incur other costs and expenses in connection with this activity, such as trading commissions.
 We have not included such items for purposes of this simple, illustrative example regarding the mechanics of tax-loss harvesting.

-The prices and performance in the below chart are purely fictional and used for illustrative purposes only.
+The prices and performance cited in this document are not based on any current portfolio and used for illustrative purposes only.